willie10r/interactive-card/README.md

 # interactive-card

 ##summery<br/>
-The interactive card project was one of the more challenging projects i have worked on up into the point.
+The interactive card project was one of the more challenging projects i have worked on up to this point.
 The challenging parts for me were the layering of all the changing numbers and backgrounds.

 ##processes and tools used<br/>